What is Divesting?

-Once a business unit’s been flagged for a potential divestiture, a buyer needs to be identified for the deal to proceed.
+Once a business unit has been flagged for possible divesting, a buyer needs to be identified for the deal to proceed.
 The identification process is crucial because extracting value from the divestiture requires receiving a price that must at least equal the opportunity cost of not selling the business unit.

 Learn more about this process in CFI’s Financial Modeling & Valuation Analyst certification program.

 Beyond the divestiture, the company may look to strategy and costs as the two key areas to address moving forward.
 With a company losing a business unit while gaining a large cash inflow, it will need to decide where and how to budget the money.
 Some companies may choose to grow its existing business units, while others may choose to pursue a new line of business altogether.
 The money may also be used to retire debt.

 A decision to divest a business unit can arise from its underperformance in terms of meeting its required rate of return as shown by its Capital Asset Pricing Model.
-It means that holding on to the business unit will be detrimental to shareholders as it is essentially holding on to a negative NPV project.
+It means that holding on to the business unit will be detrimental to shareholders, as this is essentially holding on to a negative NPV project.

-A point to consider is that different business units within a company may report a required rate of return that is high or lower than the rate of return of the firm as a whole.
-It is because different lines of business experience different levels of systemic risk or beta in other words.
+A point to consider is that different business units within a company may report a required rate of return that is higher or lower than the rate of return of the firm as a whole.
+This is because of the fact that different lines of business experience different levels of systemic risk, or beta.

 Divesting enables a company to reallocate resources into their core areas of expertise that ideally generate higher returns on time and effort.
 One of the issues with diversification within a company is that managerial dis-economies occur.
 This means that taking on non-core business activities stretches the scope of managers into areas where they may not have the requisite experience, expertise, or time to invest to make the non-core enterprise successful and adequately profitable.